 V.3.2.
-Assessment, including advantages and disadvantages (recommendations B and C) The most significant advantages of the proposal are:
+Assessment, including advantages and disadvantages (Recommendations B and C)

 - a.
 It promotes good practices at the level of credit institutions; - b.
 It can be implemented in the short to medium term by both credit institutions and supervisors; - c.
-It could be adapted according to the specificities of the different Member States and of different business models: - d.
+It could be adapted according to the specificities of the different Member States and of different business models; - d.
 It would promote a better assessment of a credit institution's risk, as asset encumbrance would be monitored on the basis of supervisory expertise; - e.
 The perception of a higher level of control by both credit institutions and supervisors over the level of asset encumbrance may have a positive impact in the markets and on credit institutions' ratings;